-Most famously known for the grey seal colony that frequents the coast year-round and uses the dunes between Winterton and Horsey to give birth, there is also a range of other wildlife that calls this area home.
+Most famously known for the grey seal colony that frequents the coast year-round and uses the dunes between Winterton and Horsey to give birth during winter, there is also a range of other wildlife that calls this area home.

 Little terns are ground-nesting birds which settle on the beach to breed.
 These rare seabirds love the beaches of Norfolk and it is estimated that as many as 30% of the nation’s birds return to this area to breed.

 If you’re visiting Winterton, always heed the instructions of any volunteers.
 They work tirelessly to protect the animals and birdlife which inhabit the dunes.
 You should always keep your dogs on a lead and use the designated viewpoints.

 Recommended place to stay: Moonfleet House